 Guangzhou and Yichang BRT site visits & training

 Of all the capacity-building activities that could be undertaken for people involved in BRT planning, probably the single most useful and influential is to visit the most successful BRT systems in Asia, and hear directly from the key planners and designers of the systems.
-Far East BRT's site visit program provides this opportunity.
+Far East Mobility's site visit program provides this opportunity.
 Most popular are the half day and one day site visit programs.

 The Guangzhou BRT is introduced here.